ansarianas7626/DevOps-Blogs/cmgb1ld2y000002lb1l81enwn.md

 ## How to write shell script?

-We will write a simple shell script that created a folder and files in in its present directory and we will also provide certain permission to a file.
+We will write a simple shell script that creates a folder and some files in that folder also provide certain permission to a file.

-### How to write shell script?

-Example: creating a folder & files.

 **Step 1:**